webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 };
 ```

-W> This will result into a vendor chunk containing desired libraries provided in RegEx patter.
+T> This will result into a vendor chunk containing desired libraries provided in RegEx patter.
 A better understanding of chunks can be visualized by  [webpack-visualizer](https://chrisbateman.github.io/webpack-visualizer/).